js-joda/js-joda/README.md

 The Project is in a very early state.
 Be aware that the most of the things written here are not ready yet**

-js-joda, a port of the Joda-Time immutable data and time library to javascript.
+js-joda, a port of the ThreeTen immutable data and time library to javascript.
 It provides a simple and clean API based on the ISO8601 calendar.
-Joda-Time used to be the de facto standard date and time library for Java.
+Joda-Time (the predecessor project) used to be the de facto standard date and time library for Java.
 It is the base for JSR-310 that became part of Java SE 8 in the java.time package.
 JSR-310 is a new implementation with an API 'inspired by Joda-Time' but improvements on some design flaws (see http://blog.joda.org/2009/11/why-jsr-310-isn-joda-time_4941.html)

 js-joda is using the ThreeTen-Backport implementation (http://www.threeten.org/threetenbp/) as a reference base for implementation.